awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-start-model-cli.md

 # Step 6: Start Your Model<a name="gs-step-start-model-cli"></a>

 When your model is ready to use, you start it by calling [StartProjectVersion](https://docs.aws.amazon.com/rekognition/latest/dg/API_StartProjectVersion)\.
-For more information, see [Starting a Model \(SDK\)](rm-start-model-sdk.md)\.
+For more information, see [Starting an Amazon Rekognition Custom Labels Model \(SDK\)](rm-start-model-sdk.md)\.
 To stop a running model, call [StopProjectVersion](https://docs.aws.amazon.com/rekognition/latest/dg/API_StopProjectVersion)\.

 In this step, you start the model\.